-It’s time to put your thinking cap on and gain timely insights from Charles Aris learning and development leader Brent Anthony, who recently discussed all things career fairs with marketing colleague Sydney Olszewski:
+It’s time to put your thinking cap on and gain timely insights from Charles Aris Salesforce and Zoom lead Brent Anthony, who discussed all things career fairs with senior marketing associate Sydney Olszewski:

 Sydney: Colleges all around the United States host career fairs each semester – and yet not all students attend.
 Why is it beneficial for students to participate in their school’s career fairs?
 At what point in your college career should you start making these events a priority?